duckduckboom/cinema-tickets/README.md

 ---
 ### TDD & CI Pipeline
-- **Test-Driven Development (TDD):** I used a TDD approach and have a lot of unit tests to help pinpoint any issues.
+- **TDD:** I used a TDD approach and have a lot of unit tests to help pinpoint any issues.
 - **Third-party integrations** TicketPaymentService and SeatReservationService are mocked/stubbed in the relevant tests.
 - **Logging** is only shown when in developer mode, to keep the user experience nice and clean.
 - **CI Pipeline:** Every push runs jobs that lint and test the code, and it generates a coverage report.
 See the latest at: https://duckduckboom.github.io/cinema-tickets/coverage/

 ---
-## 📦 Dependencies (aka, What Helps This Duck Quack)
+## 📦 Dependencies (aka, What Helps DuckFlix Quack)

 - **winston** — Logging, but not in production.
 Keeps things clean but everything is there for when you inevitably need it.
 - **jest** — Testing, because TDD.
 But seriously, the tests ensure everything works, and let you refactor without breaking anything (or at least, they show what you have broken...).